gunins/functional/readme.md

 This solution is safe, but what if you want to compose streams, and transformations.
 Means for each pipe, you have to create stream with some type (readable, writable, transform or duplex).

-Here we came to this library solution.
+Here is motivation, we need something else, to make things simpler.
 This library works in paused mode, is composable, and lazy.

 Basic example, transform readable stream to uppercase, and write to destination on the fly.